HTTPArchive/almanac.httparchive.org/src/content/en/2024/cookies.md

 }}
 {{ figure_markup(
   image="same-site-mobile.png",
-  caption="`SameSite` attribute for cookies on mobile client", description="Shows the prevalence of the `SameSite` attribute and its value for both first-party and third-party cookies on mobile clients.
+  caption="`SameSite` attribute for cookies on mobile client.", description="Shows the prevalence of the `SameSite` attribute and its value for both first-party and third-party cookies on mobile clients.
 We see very similar results as for desktop clients.
 2.21% of first-party cookies set the `SameSite` attribute to `Strict`, 20% use `SameSite=Lax` (which is the default), 10.63% set the value to None and 67.16% do not specify the value of `SameSite`.
 Nearly 100% of third-party cookies set the `SameSite` attribute to `None`, in order for these cookies to be sent in a cross-site context.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLO9Te80QewkuPKnz6eJ7OFcU5q3fZMsdqv7cEncBKrL5zcsIN9sMMg5HQT7ndKze8JJNe-V1IkB-9/pubchart?oid=2030447900&format=interactive", sheets_gid="1700493344",